runAll

 Note:

-For the Windows version of Workerman, multiple Worker instances need to be initialized in different files, as shown below.
+The Windows version of Workerman requires multiple Worker instances to be initialized in different files, as shown below.

 start_http.php